 To help you better understand the claim for false light, our California personal injury lawyers discuss the following, below:

-- 1. Who may file a lawsuit in California for false light invasion of privacy?
+- 1. Who may file a lawsuit for false light invasion of privacy?

 - 2. What are the elements of a false light claim?